CoEDL/elpis-wiki/Home.md

 # Welcome to the Elpis wiki!

 The new GUI interface is currently in development.
-Information on how to install and use it will be here soon.
+Information on how to install and use it on your own computer will be here soon.

 ## Workshop guides